dkundel/presentations/README.md

-# presentations
+# Presentations
-A repository for different presentations that I gave
+Repository of the slides to my presentations